Enzosantos04/Enzosantos04/README.md

-# Hey there, I'm Enzo Santos! 👋
+# Hey There, I'm Enzo Santos! 👋

 ## 👨‍💻 About Me
 I am a Software Engineering student with a strong interest in backend development.
 I spent two years in Gold Coast, Australia, where I completed an intensive web development course that significantly enhanced my technical skills and fluency in English.
 I am currently seeking my first professional opportunity in the technology field to apply my knowledge of Java, the Spring framework, databases, and building efficient, user-centric systems